mzia-CH/Styleguides/go/go.md

 - Use pointers when modifying a struct or to avoid unnecessary copying.
 - Use value receivers when the method does not modify the struct.
 - Avoid using pointer receivers for small structs unless modification is needed.
-- Use constructor functions for complex struct initialization.
+- Use constructor functions for complex struct initialisation.

 ```go
 type User struct {